-We deliver our digital marketing intelligence through our comScore Media Metrix product family and through comScore Marketing Solutions.
+We deliver our digital marketing intelligence through our comScore Media Metrix product family and through our comScore Marketing Solutions products.
 Media Metrix delivers digital media intelligence by providing an independent, third-party measurement of the size, behavior and characteristics of Web site and online advertising network audiences among home, work and university Internet users as well as insight into the effectiveness of online advertising.
 Our Marketing Solutions products combine the proprietary information gathered from the comScore panel with the vertical industry expertise of comScore analysts to deliver digital marketing intelligence, including the measurement of online advertising effectiveness, customized for specific industries.
 We typically deliver our Media Metrix products electronically in the form of weekly, monthly or quarterly reports.
 Customers can access current and historical Media Metrix data and analyze these data anytime online.
 Our Marketing Solutions products are typically delivered on a monthly, quarterly or ad hoc basis through electronic reports and analyses.

 Our company was founded in August 1999.
 By 2000, we had established a panel of Internet users and began delivering digital marketing intelligence products that measured online browsing and buying behavior to our first customers.
 We also introduced netScore, our initial syndicated Internet audience measurement product.
 We accelerated our introduction of new products in 2003 with the launch of Plan Metrix (formerly AiM 2.0), qSearch, the Campaign R/F (Reach and Frequency) analysis system and product offerings that measure online activity at the local market level.
 By 2004, we had built a global panel of over two million Internet users.
 In that year, in cooperation with Arbitron, we launched a service that provides ratings of online radio audiences.
 In 2005, we expanded our presence in Europe by opening an office in London.
 In 2006, we continued to expand our measurement capabilities with the launch of World Metrix, a product that provides worldwide data on digital media usage, and Video Metrix, our product that measures the audience for streaming online video.
-In 2007, we completed our initial public offering of 5,000,000 shares.
+In 2007, we completed our initial public offering, resulting in the sale and issuance by us of 5,000,000 shares of our common stock.
+We also launched 10 new products including Campaign Metrix, qSearch 2.0, Ad Metrix, Segment Metrix and comScore Marketer.

 We have complemented our internal development initiatives with select acquisitions.
 On June 6, 2002, we acquired certain Media Metrix assets from Jupiter Media Metrix, Inc. Through this acquisition, we acquired certain Internet audience measurement services that report details of Web site usage and visitor demographics.
 On July 28, 2004, we acquired the outstanding stock of Denaro and Associates, Inc, otherwise known as Q2 Brand Intelligence, Inc. or Q2, to improve our ability to provide our customers more robust survey research integrated with our underlying digital marketing intelligence platform.
 The total cost of the acquisition was approximately \$3.3 million, consisting of cash and shares of our common stock.
-For the ninety-day period beginning July 28, 2007, the former shareholder of Q2 (or its transferees) had the right to sell 212,000 shares of our common stock back to us for an aggregate price of \$2.65 million, or \$12.50 per share.
-This right expired unused on October 26, 2007.
 On January 4, 2005, we acquired the assets and assumed certain liabilities of SurveySite Inc., or SurveySite.
 Through this acquisition, we acquired proprietary Internet-based data-collection technologies and increased our customer penetration and revenues in the survey business.
 The total cost of the acquisition was approximately \$3.6 million, consisting of cash and shares of our common stock.
-For the ninety-day period beginning January 1, 2008, the former shareholders of SurveySite (or their transferees) have the right to sell 135,635 shares of our common stock back to us for an aggregate price of approximately \$1.8 million, or \$13.35 per share.